Motorcycle Accident Injuries

 Large value claims rarely arise from the injury itself.
 They flow from the effect the injury has on you in the long term.
 If you lose your job or career the complexity and value of the case increases dramatically.

 Over the years the value of compensation did not keep up with inflation and the real value of money.
 As a result a legal challenge was brought in 2000 in the case of Heil v Rankin following a report from the Law Commission recommending that all personal injury awards should be increased by between 50% and 100%.
 Despite much anticipation, the result was an increase in awards only above £10,000 and on a sliding scale up to a 1/3 increase for awards in the region of £150,000.

 Nowadays the Judicial College issue guidelines each year on the appropriate ranges of awards for categories of injuries.
 For example, how much would you give for your right arm?
 They say it is worth between £70,000 and £83,500 for an amputation above the elbow.
 We have set out general guidance to the value of injuries, but nothing is a substitute for a proper assessment of the value of injuries in your case.
 The guidelines are often criticised as being too wide or too loose in their definitions and cases invariably turn on their own particular facts.

-Where we believe that we excel against every other firm is our trial experience on liability and quantum cases involving motorcycles.
-There are very few firms that can live with us in terms of raw trial expertise and we regularly take over serious claims only to find that the previous solicitors have missed or seriously undervalued items of loss.
+Where we believe we excel against every other firm is our trial experience on liability and quantum cases involving motorcycles.
+There are very few firms that can match us in terms of raw trial expertise and we regularly take over serious claims only to find that the previous solicitors have missed or seriously undervalued items of loss.